 Mobile point of sale systems (mPOS) have revolutionized in-store operations and is one of the best innovative retail technology solutions you can adopt.
 Predictions from ABI Research say that nearly half of all POS terminals will be mobile by 2019, so if you haven’t already, now is the perfect time to implement mPOS and get the competitive edge it provides.

 With mobile POS, staff will be able to answer customers’ questions about inventory, orders, loyalty rewards, and purchase history on the spot.
+Implementing quality customer support software can help staff and customer interactions become less stressful and more efficient.
 In addition, mPOS software can be leveraged to offer pairing suggestions and upsell customer orders based on the merchandise they are interested in, both in-store and online.
 Staff can use mobile point of sale systems to bust lines and check out shoppers from anywhere in the store, giving them faster, more personalized customer experiences.

 A Healthy Network is the Best Foundation for Innovative Retail Technology